santiago-gc/qa_api/README.md

 ## 2. Clone the Repository

-Next, navigate into the directory you just created (`airalo_api_test`) and clone the project repository from GitHub.
+Next, navigate into the directory you just created (`airalo_api_test/`) and clone the project repository from GitHub.

 ```bash
 git clone -b master https://github.com/santiago-gc/qa_api.git